BLUEsat UNSW: Past projects

 Bluesat's ground station team assisted in the tracking of and communications with the ECO360 satellite for ACSER.

 Bluesat's Off-World Robotics team has been involved in several rover platform designs for various competitions.
 Bluesat's rover BLUEtounge participated in the European Rover Challenge from 2015 to 2018.
 The team came 16th out of 40 in 2015, 9th in 2016 and 8th in 2018.

 In 2019 Bluesat collaborated with Biosphere UNSW and AIAA Rocketry UNSW to launch a 2U CubeSat on a rocket for the THUNDA 2019 rocket launch competition.
 The ADCS team also designed a detumble system for the rocket however it was not tested in that project.
 Their design is kept for future projects.

 Other previous projects include an attitude control system for the Waratah Seed project and a CubeSat design for the Japanese Satellite Design Competition (Satcon).

-Most Recently, Bluesat's satellite team developed a 4U CubeSat payload as a collaboration with the UNSW Rocketry Team for their entry to the Spaceport America Cup in 2023.
-The payload served as a proof of concept for UV resin 3D printing in microgravity and was flown to 30,000ft in the competition.
+More recently, Bluesat's satellite team developed a 4U CubeSat payload as a collaboration with the UNSW Rocketry Team for their entry to the Spaceport America Cup in 2023.
+The payload served as a proof of concept for UV resin 3D printing in microgravity and was flown to 30,000 ft in the competition.

+Bluesat has been launching High Altitude Balloons (HABs) since 2012, with the most recent launch in 2025, launched from Rankin Springs, NSW, to an altitude of over 110,000 ft.